Start Your Coffee Shop:

 Let's continue with discussing some important elements that we believe you'll need to consider…

-However, if you believe you have those traits and you are thinking about starting and opening your own coffee business, then you will want to take the time and make the small investment to really research a wide variety of elements, including your market, your community which you plan on opening, and of course, you should start your coffee shop business plan!
+However, if you believe you have those traits and you are thinking about starting and opening your own coffee business despite the challenges, then you will want to take the time and make the small investment to really research a wide variety of elements, including equipment, leasing options, your market (the community which you plan on opening in), and of course, you should start your coffee shop business plan!

-With regards to our Coffee Business Startup Kit, we’ve practically done the work [research and writing] for you.
-In addition to our template, we offer a valuable audio series you just don’t want to miss if you are a new and aspiring coffee shop owner.
+With regards to our Coffee Shop Business Plan, we've practically done the work [research and writing] for you.
+In addition to our Biz Plan template, we offer a valuable audio series you just don't want to miss if you are a new and aspiring coffee shop owner.

 We’d like to start off by saying that taking the time to simply sit down down and write your own Pros and Cons list is important.
 We have certainly seen our share of positives and negatives in starting a coffee shop, and will add a few general pros and cons that you may want to consider yourself.

-If you are sitting on the fence – or if you are feeling the “tug” of starting your own business but are reluctant to do so for some reason, certainly, the best thing to do, is simply visit your local café – grab a cup of coffee, and brainstorm.
-(You may also want to read one of our previous articles: Prepare Yourself For The Challenge of Opening Up a Coffee Business.)
+If you are sitting on the fence – or if you are feeling the “tug” of starting your own coffee business but are reluctant to do so for some reason, certainly, the best thing to do, is simply visit your local café – grab a cup of coffee, and brainstorm.

 We always advise doing a personal inventory that assesses much more than just the “coffee business” itself.
 Additionally, you also want to analyze your personal support network, money factors, your family’s ability to support you during this time, and other variables that can personally influence your coffee shop start up.